SherreAhlers/Digital-Bookshelf/README.md

 <img src="https://i.imgur.com/y1W3QCx.jpg" width="600">

 ## Icebox Items
-1. Search Bar
+1. AAU, I want to be able to search for books by their name or category type. ie. Fiction, Non-Fiction, Fantasy, Drama, Action, etc.
+2. AAU, I want to be able to save books I like and add to a view of my own books.
-2. Add section to recommend other books by the same author.
+3. AAU, I want the ability to add recommended books by same author or category.
-2. Add an author model.
+4. AAU, I want the ability to add an author and see all authors on one page.
-3. Link with bookstores to show people where to find these books to read.
+5. AAU, I want the ability to connect to bookstores and amazon to find the books to read.
-4. Add more styling.
+6. Upgrade styling.